-12 years ago I took Accutane to treat my severe, cystic acne.
-Over the course of 6 months, my skin transformed and I was overjoyed to finally have clear skin.
+13 years ago, I took Accutane to treat my cystic acne.
+Over the course of 6 months, my skin transformed and I was overjoyed to end up with clear skin.
 I was aware of the side effects that could be experienced while taking Accutane pills.
 What I didn’t know is that some of these side effects could last a lot longer – like dry lips from Accutane.

-Read on to learn more about my daily experience in dealing with extremely chapped, dry lips from taking Accutane.
-You’ll also learn the best ways that I treat and manage my dry lips because unfortunately, I don’t know if it will ever go away!
+Read on to learn more about my daily experience in dealing with extremely chapped, dry lips due to taking Accutane.
+You’ll also learn the best ways that I treat and manage my dry lips because unfortunately, I don’t know if they will ever go away!

 Above is a picture of my lips, 12 years after taking Accutane.
-They are a very different type of dry lip in my opinion.
+Still as rough and chapped as when I was taking my treatment!

 When I was taking Accutane, I knew that having dry skin, lips, and scalp would be the reality.
 Accutane inhibits the production of sebaceous glands and sebum.
 This means the oils that lubricate the skin are lessened.
-While this is a good thing for the acne-affected skin, all skin is dried out.
-This isn’t good for the lips as they don’t produce oil to begin with.
+While this is a good thing for stopping breakouts, the skin is dried out MAJORLY!
+This is bad news for the lips as they don’t produce oil to begin with.

 My problem was that nothing I used in the past tried to actually HEAL the dry skin.
 Using things like sugar scrub products for the lips, homemade sugar scrubs, even a washcloth to scrub off the flakes helped slightly.
 At the end of the day, the flakes were back and scrubbing seemed to make my lips feel even more raw.

-So continuing on that, here are items I’ve tried that also did not work for me:
+So, here are things I’ve tried that also did not work for me:

 - Aquaphor – Used mostly as a topical barrier to protect lips, not to actually moisturize or heal them (in my case)